deliapater/widgets/README.md

 The title is centered on mobile screens and left-aligned on larger screens.

 #### Technologies Used
+TypeScript: Used for type safety and enhancing development efficiency with strong typing.
 Vue 3: The frontend framework for building the application.
 Vuex: Used for state management.
 Tailwind CSS: A utility-first CSS framework for rapid UI development.